 Columbia University is a private coeducational institution in New York City, New York.
 With a total enrollment of 31,455 and a 6:1 student-faculty, students can choose from over 80 undergraduate areas of study, including Archaeology, Creative Writing, and Political Studies.
 With over half the student body identifying as students of color, Columbia supports students through regular diversity events; 60 cultural- and identity-based student organizations, including the first African American and first gay rights advocacy groups on a college campus; and more.

-Cornell University’s School of Continuing Education and Summer Sessions offers online pre-college programs for high school students based out of Cornell’s campus in Ithaca, New York.
+Cornell University Precollege Studies offers online and on-campus pre-college programs for high school students based out of Cornell’s campus in Ithaca, New York.
 With roughly 1,500 global students participating every summer and 275 instructors—95% of whom are Cornell faculty—students can choose from three-, six-, and nine-week program options in academic areas such as Architecture, Business & Marketing, and Media Studies.
 Cornell admits students from around the world and supports its diverse student body with one-on-one admission counseling and much more.